avaragado/riw/doc/faq.md

 ## How do I ensure message descriptor ids are unique?

+You don't need to worry about this unless you disable `babel-plugin-react-intl-auto`.
+With the default configuration, this plugin generates unique message descriptor ids automatically.

+Read on if you disable the plugin...

 Each `react-intl` message descriptor must include an id that uniquely identifies the message within your app.
 It uses this id to identify which string to display.
 However, `react-intl` does not impose or recommend any naming scheme for ids. riw helps by pointing out, as part of the output of `riw app translate`, if you've used the same id more than once.